MRU-CSIS-3512-202201-001/asg-01-instructions/milestone-04.md

 - [ ] [6] All HTML in `index.html` is declared valid by the [W3C Markup Validation Service](https://validator.w3.org/).

 - [ ] [7] There is a `displayDefault` function available from the console when `index.html` is visited.
-Details for the method are discussed [below](#the-displaydefault-function)
+Details for the method are discussed [below](#the-displaydefault-function).

 #### Notes

 - _<sup>3</sup> If you don't know what this means, look at Figure 8.4 (p.
-357) in the text, or look it up somewhere.
+357) in the text, or look it up somewhere._
 - _<sup>6</sup> CSS validation is no longer a requirement._

 ---

 ### The `displayDefault` Function

-You and I will both find it useful if there is a way to view the Default View, pre-populated with movies.
+You and I will both find it useful if there is a way to easily see the Default View, pre-populated with movies.
 To that end, you must create a function that allows you (and me) to do that from the console.

 Here are the requirements for this function: